 Novel Deep Learning Technologies for State-of-the-Art in Computer Vision.

 NEC Labs has achieved strong advances in Domain Adaptation, to adapt a model trained in one domain to another one where no labels are available.
-The advent of deep learning has led to strong performances in tasks like facial recognition, with deployment for surveillance, police applications and so on.
-We must ensure that our recognition software does not have implicit biases and performs equally well for Asians, Africans or any other ethnic group, to prevent misuse for profiling or unintended surveillance consequences.
+The advent of deep learning has led to strong performances in tasks like facial recognition, we must ensure that our recognition software does not have implicit biases and performs equally well for Asians, Africans or any other ethnic group, to prevent misuse for profiling or unintended surveillance consequences.
 If we are deploying software that is known to have a bias towards a particular ethnic or gender category, then is our duty, it is a social responsibility to remove this bias.
 We have developed the first face recognition method which achieves performance on ethnicities with no labeled data at levels similar to fully supervised methods.

 In the case of self-driving, NEC Labs is solving the next generation of challenges like occlusion reasoning and blind spot reasoning, or diverse future prediction, besides solving simpler tasks such as distance measurement, collision avoidance or lane keeping.
 With our occlusion reasoning and 3D scene understanding technologies, we can probabilistically guess what might be the semantic category in the hidden regions invisible to the driver and prevents accidents.
 Our future prediction can handle complex interactions between traffic participants and deal with the ambiguity of predicting multiple possible dangers given the same past history.